blackjack419/helios/README.md

 cd my_device
 make -C /path/to/buildroot O=${PWD} BR2_EXTERNAL=/path/to/helios menuconfig
 ```
-subseqeunt calls to make from this directory can omit the options as they are stored in the newly created `.config` file.
+Subseqeunt calls to make from this directory can omit the options as they are stored in the newly created `.config` file.

 The following commands are described in detail in the buildroot manual, but are listed here for quick reference as they are the most common commands you will use in building and configuring the system.
 They must be run from the device folder (i.e. `output/my_device/`):